June and Jennifer Gibbons: Jennifer's death

 According to Wallace, the girls had a longstanding agreement that if one died, the other must begin to speak and live a normal life.
 During their stay in the hospital, they began to believe that it was necessary for one of them to die, and after much discussion, Jennifer agreed to make the sacrifice of her life.

 In March 1993, the twins were transferred from Broadmoor to the more open Caswell Clinic in Bridgend, Wales.
 On arrival, Jennifer could not be roused.
 She was taken to the hospital, where she died soon after of acute myocarditis, a sudden inflammation of the heart.
 There was no evidence of drugs or poison in her system.

 At the inquest, June revealed that Jennifer had been acting strangely for about a day before their release; her speech had been slurring, and she had said that she was dying.
 On the trip to Caswell, she had slept in June's lap with her eyes open.
 On a visit a few days later, Wallace recounted that June "was in a strange mood".
 She said, "I'm free at last, liberated, and at last Jennifer has given up her life for me."
 She also described it as a tsunami, washing her of her sins and being free of her sister.
 Jennifer was interred in St Martin's Cemetery, Haverfordwest, Pembrokeshire, Wales.

 After Jennifer's death, June gave interviews with Harper's Bazaar and The Guardian.
 By 2008, she was living quietly and independently, near her parents in West Wales.
-She is no longer monitored by psychiatric services, has been accepted by her community, and sought to put the past behind her.
+She is no longer monitored by psychiatric services and sought to put the past behind her.
 A 2016 interview with her sister Greta revealed that the family had been deeply troubled by the girls' incarceration.
 She blamed Broadmoor for ruining their lives and for neglecting Jennifer's health.
 She had wanted to file a lawsuit against Broadmoor, but Aubrey and Gloria refused, saying it would not bring Jennifer back.